EliArn99/Learning-Management-System-/README.md

 ## Contributing

-We welcome contributions to AcademicFlow!
+We welcome contributions to Learning Management System!
 If you have suggestions or want to contribute code, please follow these steps:

 1.  **Fork** the repository.
 2.  **Create a new branch** for your feature or bug fix (`git checkout -b feature/your-feature-name`).